mendax1234/lecture-notes/24-S1/LAF1201/README.md

 - **Notes Structure**:
   **LAF1201-Notes**: This folder contains the notes (mainly vocabulary and grammar) when I study this course.

-I initially took this course to prepare for my Student Exchange Program (SEP).
+I took this course in AY24/25 Sem 1.
+Initially, I took this course to prepare for my Student Exchange Program (SEP).
 However, due to certain [reasons](https://ethz.ch/staffnet/en/news-and-events/internal-news/archive/2024/10/dual-use-and-sanctions-these-applications-require-security-screening.html), it seems I may not be able to participate in SEP in the second half of 2024.
 That said, learning a new language is always a valuable experience, so I don’t regret it—it's still worthwhile!

 ## Course Content
 ### Overview of Topics Covered